Ciorbă de Fasole cu Afumătură

 Ingredients

-• thick-cut bacon8 oz
+• thick-cut slab bacon or kielbasa8 oz

 • yellow onion1 med

-• carrots2 med
+• carrot1 med

 • parsnip1 med

-• celery root1/2 small
+• celery root1/2 med

-• canned cannellini or Great Northern beans30 oz
+• canned Cannellini or Great Northern beans30 oz

 • dried tarragon1 tbsp

-• white wine vinegar2 tbsp
+• white wine vinegar or sauerkraut juice2 tbsp

 Method